BBArikL/BDBot/README.md

 <img src="https://img.shields.io/github/license/BBArikL/BDBot" alt="License of BDBot">
 <img src="https://img.shields.io/github/last-commit/BBArikL/BDBot" alt="Last commit indicator">

+**IMPORTANT: Due to a misconception in how the new discord.py and discord update worked, the bot has had issues since the last day of August.
+A patch is on the way and will be applied before October 1st.**

 **IMPORTANT: If you cannot send slash commands, make sure to re-invite the bot with the link here:**

 https://discord.com/api/oauth2/authorize?client_id=807780409362481163&permissions=277025647680&scope=bot%20applications.commands